Patrikgrinsvall/laravel-bankid/README.md

-# WIP!
-Still a few bugs.
+While this package is free to use, you can hire help of integrating it, contact info@silentridge.io

 ## Swedish BankID for Laravel 8 with Livewire
 You will need laravel 8 to use route facade but it might work with earlier versions when using middleware.
 Livewire is a required dependency so it will be installed.
+I think however its possible to quite easy call the service from another controller action and it will work quite well.

+Anyway, there are a plenthora of improvements to be made to this project but it is used in production for atleast one company.
+PRs are very welcome.

 ## Installation